Today we’re sharing our favourite things to do in Copenhagen with kids.

 We opted for fresh burgers and those of us who had got up very early and were feeling the need had a cold beer.

 Prices are reasonable (in Copenhagen terms) and there are drinks stands aplenty and lots of benches for seating.
 It’s all very informal, and a lot of fun.

-One of my favourite things about Copenhagen is that it’s perfect for just wandering.
+One of my favourite things about Copenhagen with kids is that it’s perfect for just wandering.
 On our first afternoon, we simply hit the streets in Nyhavn, and walked from there.

 We found the Stock Exchange, the Parliament, walked along the water front to see the new National Library, the Opera House, and so much more.
 Wrap up warm, and when you’re hungry, stop at one of the countless hot dog stands (the Danes LOVE their hot dogs) or check out one of the Vaffelbegeren for a hot, fresh waffle with ice cream or chocolate.